77it/GitSvnSync/README.md

-To execute the script "Sync-Repos.stex.ps1" from Windows you have to enable execution of unsigned scripts with the Powershell command:
+To execute the script "Sync-Repos.stex.ps1" from Windows you have to enable execution of unsigned scripts with the Powershell command form and Administrator prompt:
 > "Set-ExecutionPolicy RemoteSigned"

 For further info see https://technet.microsoft.com/library/hh849812.aspx and